CyberAI Connect

 ?

-The URL must be accessible from the device's network.
-Internal network addresses (e.g. http://192.168.x.x/...) work if the device is on the same network.
-External URLs must be reachable from the device.
+The link has to be reachable from the device.
+A link on your own network works if the device is on the same network; a public web link needs to be reachable from the device.

 ?
 Pending Files